 Good that will provide pleasure to those who live in what we designed and have helped to construct.

-The Elite Club House building is now complete and fully functioning.
+The Chia Ching House building is now complete and fully functioning.

 I haven’t visited it since its inauguration.
 I am sorry.

 I ask myself if it could have been better?

 I don’t think so!